 Youth Empowerment Services (YES) is a mental health system of care designed with you in mind.
-If you are under 18, a resident of Idaho, have a mental health diagnosis, and your mental health impacts your ability to participate in family, school, or community activities, then YES may be able to help you.
+If you are under 18, a resident of Idaho, have a mental health diagnosis from a therapist or medical professional, and your mental health impacts your ability to participate in family, school, or community activities, then YES may be able to help you.
 The YES system of care was created to give you a larger voice in what your mental health care looks like, including the people involved, the therapies you try, and the way you measure success.

 Interesting Fact: The name “Youth Empowerment Services” and the YES bluebird logo were chosen by Idaho youth when YES was developed.